gowdhaman-j/create-IBM-cp4i-components-instances/README.md

 - Key information for **./Common/setup_global_env.sh**
 	- For setting values for **OC_SERVER**

 		Log in to OpenShift Admin Console.
-From the Dashboard , Cluster API Address can be taken
+From the Dashboard , Note down Cluster API Address
 			  ![Fork Button Screenshot](imgs/cluster-api-address.png)

 		For the below export variable
 			* export OC_SERVER=PROVIDE_YOUR_OpenShift_Cluster_API_Server_URL
 		replace "PROVIDE_YOUR_OpenShift_Cluster_API_Server_URL" with the Cluster API URL Address

 	- For setting values for **OCP_CLUSTER_SUBDOMAIN**